SondagesPro/LS-cpVille/README.md

 # Cope postal - Ville
-Allow to use a multi text question to get Postal code, twon name and Insse code.
+Allow to use a multi text question to get Postal code, town name and Insee code.
+User have an autocomplete helper to search the town (only french town actually).

 ## Installation